segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Matthew 18:10](https://www.biblegateway.com/passage/?search=Matthew18:10&version=NKJV){:target="_blank"}</cite>

 > Moreover if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.
-But if he will not hear, take with you one or two more, that ‘by the mouth of two or three witnesses every word may be established.’
+But if he will not hear, take with you one or two more, that 'by the mouth of two or three witnesses every word may be established.'
 And if he refuses to hear them, tell <i>it</i> to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector.
 >
 > <cite>[Matthew 18:15-17](https://www.biblegateway.com/passage/?search=Matthew18:15-17&version=NKJV){:target="_blank"}</cite>